ActiveCampaign/mailbrush/CONTRIBUTING.md

 * If it's a rendering issue in an email client, make sure to say which client.
 (And include a Litmus link if you can.)
   [] Email Client & Version
   [] Include a screenshot or link to the results of a Litmus test
-* If it's a bug in the MailMason Grunt process
+* If it's a bug in the MailBrush package
   [] Include the error message if you saw one
   [] Try to include the relevant code that seems to be causing the error [] What did you see instead?

-### Suggesting a feature or enhancement

-While we don't have an active roadmap, we do have plans to add new templates.
-When we do, they're researched heavily, and we write guides that cover best practices for that type of email.
-Here's our current templates roadmap:

-* Simple Alert Notification
-* Charge Failure
-* Dunning & Expired Credit Card
-* Account Updated
-* Cart Abandonment
-* Order Confirmation
-* Shipping Confirmation
-* Refund Notification

-The philosophy behind MailMason is primarily to make it easier to develop consistent and well-tested batches of emails for Postmark.
-We use it internally to manage [Postmark's templates](https://postmarkapp.com/why/templates), but it's also great for folks that want to create their own batches of templates.
-If you'd like to make a feature request, please consider how it fits into the larger vision for MailMason.

 ### Explain your desired process for suggesting a feature.

 If you find yourself wishing for a feature that doesn't exist currently, you are probably not alone.
 There are bound to be others out there with similar needs.
 Open an issue on our issues list on GitHub which describes the feature you would like to see, why you need it, and how it should work.
-That way, we can discuss it int he open and determine whether it's a good fit for MailMason.
+That way, we can discuss it int he open and determine whether it's a good fit for MailBrush.

 ### Code review process